Updated on 1/19/2022

 Finding Ways to Connect Despite the Distance

-Loneliness and social isolation can be the most difficult parts of cabin fever.
+Loneliness and social isolation for an extended period can be the most difficult parts of cabin fever.
 It goes without saying that these feelings can have a significant negative impact on your mental and physical health — contributing to depression, sleep troubles, and even heart problems.
 While you may not be able to be physically in the room with someone safely, there are ways to connect virtually to help bridge the divide.
 Try any of the following:

 - Get a happy hour on the books.
 Find a regular time to video chat with friends or family members over video.
 While hearing a lovely one’s voices over the phone is one thing, being able to see their face, expression, and home can be particularly soothing to help you bridge the connection.

 - Send some physical mail.
 While texts are important ways to stay connected when far apart, writing letters is a valuable retro way to show someone that you are thinking of them.
 After all, don’t we all get excited when receiving something in the mail?

 - Get vulnerable.
 When you do connect with your loved ones, embrace your emotions and what you are feeling.
 Being honest and open about your anxieties, fears, and dreams can help relationships grow stronger despite physical distance — your loved ones are more likely to open up if you do, too.

 The coping mechanism that works best for your cabin fever will have a lot to do with your personal situation and why you are experiencing isolation in the first place.
 For most of us right now, that reason is the coronavirus pandemic, which is leaving us anxious about our health and frustrated by our isolation.

 “Resilience can often be isolating as we tend to navigate so many changes in the world and in our own environments.
 But, challenging our comfort zones with a refined self care plan can impact and elevate our stress response by offering more clarity and a path forward.”